intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 # UP2 Users
 ## Before you setup OpenCV
+Before you build and install the OpenCV libraries, setup your UP2 hardware and install the Ubuntu desktop environment.

 ### Hardware Setup: connect monitor, keyboard and mouse
 Plug in a USB keyboard and mouse into the USB ports available on the UP2 hardware.